 SORARE – GLOBAL FANTASY FOOTBALL MEETS BLOCKCHAIN

 Sorare is a slightly different beast to the previously mentioned platforms but is well worth a look.
 Not classed (or regulated) as a gambling platform, this is a global fantasy football game where you can buy, trade and play with official digital player cards.

 Sorare is a French company and has some big backers.
 Developed in 2018, they’ve got the backing of Ubisoft and Andre Schurrle, as well as several million dollars in seed-funding.
 The basic premise seems to be to create the Panini sticker experience of the 21st century – using Blockchain instead of physical cards.

-Unlike the blind process of opening a sticker pack (or a Footstock pack), cards come up for auction on the site so you can choose exactly who you want to buy.
+Unlike the blind process of opening a sticker pack, cards come up for auction on the site so you can choose exactly who you want to buy.
 Auctions run throughout the day and night, with card supply strictly limited across different tiers – Rare, Super Rare and Unique.
 You can also buy cards directly from other managers (users) for a premium.